Why having a healthy keto mindset matters?

 Habit & Routine are Central to the Keto Mindset

-I will tell you a little secret, I haven't tracked a macro for myself in over a year.
+I will tell you a little secret, I haven’t tracked a macro for myself in years.

 Now for my own Keto, I barely think about it at all.
 People call this lazy Keto (I prefer Efficient Keto).